 Brush with Flouride

 Everyone knows you need to be brushing your teeth twice a day.
 However, you must ensure you are brushing with fluoride toothpaste to help you maintain strong, healthy teeth and minimize the risk of tooth decay and cavities.
 Fluoride helps to strengthen enamel which is essential for strong, healthy teeth.
-On top of this, you should talk to your dentist about when you need to start using fluoride rinses for added protection.

 Keep On Top of Dry Mouth